 Until you have the time to watch the video, here’s a breakdown of what Mr. Cleese had to say.

-Creativity is NOT a talent
+Being Creative is NOT linked to talent

 Creativity is not an innate ability that you either have or you don’t.
 Creativity is not, in and of itself, a talent.
 Creativity is not related to IQ.
 Creativity is a way of operating.